-There are plenty of vendors offering cheap chat solutions, but going this route could end up costing you more in the long run.
-Most cheap chatbots will be incapable of functioning the way you want, which will lead to greater customer frustration and put more pressure on your human agents.
+There are plenty of vendors offering low-cost chat solutions, but going this route could end up costing you more in the long run.
+Most basic chatbots often perform below expectations, which will lead to greater customer frustration and put more pressure on your human agents.
 Spending a bit more upfront for an intelligent chatbot that will allow customers to converse naturally and solve problems on their own will not only improve customer satisfaction, it will save you money in the long run by deflecting customers from your more expensive support channels.

 On-premises solutions might offer your company more control, but there are a lot of associated costs to consider, including real estate, servers, hard drives, network equipment, and personnel, just to name a few.
 A cloud-based solution from a trusted vendor will be faster and easier to deploy and eliminates many of the associated costs and headaches that come with installing an on-site solution.

-Chatbots are not Ronco Rotisseries.
-You cannot just ‘set it and forget it.’
+Chatbots are not a "set it and forget it" implementation.
 Are you prepared to devote (or hire) staff members to integrate, optimize, and supervise your chatbot on a permanent basis, or would you rather leave these tasks in the capable hands of a trusted vendor?
 These tasks can also impact your time to deploy, so be sure you choose the option that’s in sync with your project timeline.

 Vendors who have experience working with companies similar to yours will likely be able to offer valuable insight and guidance throughout the process and deliver a chatbot that offers tangible value much quicker than a vendor with little to no experience.
-It’s also typically much easier to get execs on board with a vendor who has a proven track record for success, compared to a relatively unknown company that might be a gamble.
+It’s also typically much easier to get execs on board with a vendor who has a proven track record for success in your industry.

-Choosing a chatbot is no easy task – there is a lot more to think about!
+Choosing a chatbot is not like choosing your next car – there is a lot more to think about!
 For a detailed overview of the questions and considerations you should take into account when assembling your chatbot RFP,download our eBook, So You Think You Want a Chatbot?